Prime vertex-minors of a prime graph: Introduction

 A \emph{split} of a graph is a partition $(A,B)$ of its vertex set such that $\min\{|A|,|B|\} \geq 2$ and for some $A'\subseteq A$ and $B'\subseteq B$, two vertices $x\in A$ and $y\in B$ are adjacent if and only if $x\in A'$ and $y\in B'$.
+Equivalently, the partition $(A,B)$ is a split if and only if $\min\{|A|,|B|\} \geq 2$ and the $A\times B$ submatrix of the adjacency matrix of the given graph has rank at most $1$.
 A graph is \emph{prime} if it has no split.
 Bouchet~{\cite[Corollary~3]{Bouchet1989iso}} showed that locally equivalent graphs have the same set of splits.
 Thus, if a graph $G$ is prime, then every graph locally equivalent to $G$ is prime.